Share it

 Sami, the indigenous people of Scandinavia are believed to skied first.

-Over the last century, skiing has grown steadily in popularity.
-With skiers still flocking to the Alps during the winter season to enjoy the warm hospitality of catered chalets and lively après ski.
-To feel the sensation and freedom, which humans have enjoyed for thousands of years, of sliding downhill on skis.
+Still, tourists flock the Alps during the winter season to enjoy the warm hospitality of chalets and lively après ski bars.
+They all come to feel the rush of adrenaline and the sense of freedom, which humans have enjoyed for thousands of years when sliding down on skis.